mMONTAGEe-Workshop/DedSec/Internet Protocol/ip-geolocate/readme.txt

 To Run the program do the following

-Open Visual Studio 2022 -> Create a new project -> Console App (.NET Framework) ! -> Cope paste the code from "Internet Protocol/ip-geolocate/ip-geolocate/Program.cs" -> Press Run.
+Open Visual Studio 2022 -> Create a new project -> Console App (.NET Framework) ! -> Copy paste the code from "Internet Protocol/ip-geolocate/ip-geolocate/Program.cs" -> Press Run.